 Pyloroplasty is a surgery to correct a narrowing of the pyloric sphincter.
 The pylorus is a muscular area that forms a channel between the stomach and intestine.
 Normally, food passes easily from the stomach into the intestine through this sphincter.

-dehydration.
-Narrowing of the pylorus can be the result of scarring from ulcers, a hiatal hernia, a mass, such as cancer, or inflammatory diseases.
+The pylorus sphincter can become narrowed, usually from an enlargement of the muscle.
+The condition is called pyloric stenosis.
+It can cause severe symptoms such as nausea, vomiting, and dehydration.
+Narrowing of the pylorus can be the result of scarring from ulcers, a hiatal hernia, inflammatory diseases, or a mass, such as cancer.

 Pyloric stenosis may be a serious condition.
 Pyloroplasty is often necessary to treat it.

 An incision will be made in the upper part of your abdomen.
 The pylorus will be exposed.
-Your doctor will cut through the pyloric muscle.
+A cut will be made in the muscle of the pylorus.
 The sphincter will be sewn back together in a way that will make the opening wider.
 The abdominal muscles will be sewn back together.
 The skin will be closed with stitches or staples.

 If your pyloroplasty is done because you have an ulcer, other procedures may be done at the same time.

-6/3/2011 DynaMed's Systematic Literature Surveillance ...(Click grey area to select URL) Mills E, Eyawo O, Lockhart I, Kelly S, Wu P, Ebbert JO.
+6/3/2011 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Mills E, Eyawo O, Lockhart I, Kelly S, Wu P, Ebbert JO.
 Smoking cessation reduces postoperative complications: a systematic review and meta-analysis.
 Am J Med.
 2011;124(2):144-154.e8.

 Last reviewed December 2014 by Michael Woods, MDLast Updated: 12/20/2014